 Writing a good book is something every fiction writer aspires to.
-When writers ask for feedback from the Now Novel community, a popular question is ‘Is my idea good enough?’
+When writers ask for help writing a book, a popular question is ‘Is my idea good enough?’
 Having a great story idea to start with helps.
-Yet a satisfying novel is a combination of multiple important components.
+Yet a satisfying novel is a combination of many key components.
 Here are 10 ingredients that will make your book better:

 1. A strong opening

 Your story idea doesn’t have to be the most exciting concept the world has ever seen.
 Virginia Woolf’s classic modernist novel Mrs Dalloway is about a woman planning and hosting a party.
 A simple premise.
 What’s made it endure (and be taught in universities) is its rich, complex grasp of character, among other aspects.

 So readers may forgive a non-thrilling premise.
 Few, though, will forgive a disappointing first paragraph.
 Think of some of the openings of some of the best loved novels of all time.
 They create intrigue.
 George Orwell, for example, opens 1984 (1949) with the words:

 It was a bright day in April and the clocks were striking thirteen.

 The reader immediately has questions: What clocks?
 Why thirteen, rather than the usual twelve chimes?
 Orwell immediately creates questions in the reader and anchors them in a key aspect of setting – time.
 Another example of a great opening is Toni Morrison’s first sentence in her haunting, Pulitzer-winning novel Beloved (1987).
 Morrison opens the book with just 3 words:

 What is 124?
 Why is this mysterious number described as spiteful?
 The reader learns that it is the street number for the house where some of the novel’s tragedy takes place.